Omega-Centauri-21/Omega-Centauri-21/README.md

 <br>
 └──╼ #whoami</b>
 <br>
-An enthusiastic AI student and also a CTF player!
+An enthusiastic AI and Data Science student and also a CTF player!
 <br>
 <br>
 <b>┌─[Omega@kali]─[/home/Omega/personal]